iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 \end{aligned}
 $$

-Therefore, a matrix is nonexpansive then its eignvalues are all bounded in absolute value by $1$, and it would mean that $1 - \lambda_i(A^TA) \ge 0$, hence it will be $\lambda_i(I - A^TA)\ge0$.
+Therefore, a matrix is nonexpansive then its eigenvalues are all bounded in absolute value by $1$, and it would mean that $1 - \lambda_i(A^TA) \ge 0$, hence it will be $\lambda_i(I - A^TA)\ge0$.
 The matrix is definitely already symmetric, therefore, if all of its eigenvalues are positive, it's a symmetric positive definite real matrix.

 #### **Example | Firmly Nonexpansive Matrices**